franpanteli/Python-Neural-Networks-Library/README.md

 The second half of the content for this course delves into more advanced concepts in deep learning.
 This explores practical applications and advanced techniques in machine learning, with a view to neural networks in Python.
 Topics in this, the latter half of the course content, include neural networks, recurrent neural networks (RNN) with Long Short-Term Memory (LSTM), convolutional neural networks (CNN), natural language processing (NLP) and reinforcement learning.

-This library consists of 4 PDF files, each corresponding to longer video lecture covered in the second half of the course.
-These offer insights into the principles behind neural networks, advanced deep learning techniques, and specialised areas such as NLP and reinforcement learning.
+This library consists of 4 PDF files, each corresponding to longer video lecture.
 Links to these files are clickable under the "Course Sections Covered" subheading of this repository.
-Further information about the course details are found in the Course Details section below.
+Further information about the course details are found in the "Course Details" section below.

 ### Course Details
 - **Course URL:** [Machine Learning with Python Certification](https://www.freecodecamp.org/learn/machine-learning-with-python/#tensorflow)